11 Best Legal Tech Companies of 2026

 Source: UniCourt.com

 The best feature of UniCourt is how it brings all kinds of legal data together under one roof.
-Whether you’re keeping tabs on a specific case, digging into legal precedents, or trying to spot trends in litigation, UniCourt lets you do it all without the need to jump between different databases.
+Whether you’re keeping tabs on a specific case or trying to spot trends in litigation, UniCourt lets you do it all without the need to jump between different databases.

 - Automated court data access: Retrieves real-time case data from federal and state courts.